A miniirc-based IRC bot.

 You can also connect to Discord servers (via miniirc_discord) with the following config section:

-[discord] # You need miniirc_discord installed for this to work. token = your-discord-token # admins = userid#1234
+[discord] # You need miniirc_discord installed for this to work. token = your-discord-token # Using user IDs instead of username#discriminator improves security. # admins = username#1234, userid

 You can only have one Discord connection per bot process, and lurklite will use